Ademiju188/restapi/README.md

     API LINK: http://127.0.0.1:8000/api/users/takes
     METHOD:    POST

-Use this JSON form to insert data to database
+Use this JSON format to insert data to database

     {
         "first_name":"",